sjhallo07/uk-ai-transparency-framework/DEMO.md

 ## 🖼️ Demo Screenshots

-> _Below is a real dashboard screenshot.
-To show your actual dashboard, replace `uk-ai-transparency/docs/dashboard_home.png` with a screenshot of your running Streamlit app._
+> _Below is a placeholder for the original dashboard.
+The real interactive dashboard function is coming soon!_

 ![Dashboard Home](uk-ai-transparency/docs/dashboard_home.png)